-Amit Kapoor is interested in learning and teaching the craft of telling visual stories with data.
-At narrativeVIZ Consulting, Amit uses storytelling and data visualization as tools for improving communication, persuasion, and leadership through workshops and trainings conducted for corporations, nonprofits, colleges, and individuals.
-Amit also teaches storytelling with data as guest faculty in executive courses at IIM Bangalore and IIM Ahmedabad.
+Amit Kapoor is a data storyteller at narrativeViz, where he uses storytelling and data visualization as tools for improving communication, persuasion, and leadership through workshops and trainings conducted for corporations, nonprofits, colleges, and individuals.
+Interested in learning and teaching the craft of telling visual stories with data, Amit also teaches storytelling with data for executive courses as a guest faculty member at IIM Bangalore and IIM Ahmedabad.
 Amit’s background is in strategy consulting, using data-driven stories to drive change across organizations and businesses.
-He has more than 12 years of management consulting experience with AT Kearney in India, Booz & Company in Europe, and more recently for startups in Bangalore.
+Previously, he gained more than 12 years of management consulting experience with A.T.
+Kearney in India, Booz & Company in Europe, and startups in Bangalore.
 Amit holds a BTech in mechanical engineering from IIT, Delhi, and a PGDM (MBA) from IIM, Ahmedabad.
-Find more about him at Amitkaps.com.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com